International & Comparative Law in Germany - Details

-A breakfast buffet will be provided at the hotel every day, and is included in the student fees.
-Students are responsible for their other meals.
-At the beginning of the program, each participant will receive a meal card which can be loaded with cash and may be used at University dining facilities which are open from 9:00 a.m. to 7:30 p.m.
+A breakfast buffet will be provided at the hotel every day, and breakfast is included in the student fees.
+Students are responsible for the cost of their other meals.
+At the beginning of the program, each participant will receive a University meal card which can be loaded with additional cash and which may be used at University dining facilities (open from 9:00 a.m. to 7:30 p.m.).

-Neither the academic nor the non-academic fees listed above include travel between the U.S. and Giessen.
+**Neither the academic nor the non-academic fees listed above include travel between the U.S. and Giessen.
 Students must arrange their own travel.
-Nor do the fees cover personal expenses such as entertainment and recreational travel.
+Nor do the fees cover personal expenses of participants, such as entertainment and recreational travel.